 As we’ve just mentioned, when you’re over 40 there’s a good chance that injuries happen more often.
 They can take longer to heal too.
-So the first consideration when starting your over 40 weight lifting program is to make sure you take things slow at the beginning.
-Otherwise, you could injure yourself and this will put your progress even further backwards.
+So the first consideration when starting your over 40 weight lifting program is to make sure you take things slowly at the beginning.
+Otherwise, you could injure yourself and this will put your progress even further backward.

 #2 – Variety Is The Spice of Life

 So be sure to add different exercises into each routine that target different areas of your body.
-Keep your mind and body on it’s toes and you’ll get better results.
+Keep your mind and body on their toes and you’ll get better results.